0day-ci/linux/Documentation/admin-guide/cgroup-v2.rst

 	It accepts only the following input values when written to.

 	  ========	================================
-	  "root"	a partition root
-	  "member"	a non-root member of a partition
+	  "member"	Non-root member of a partition
+	  "root"	Partition root
+	  "isolated"	Partition root without load balancing
 	  ========	================================

+	The root cgroup is always a partition root and its state cannot be changed.
+All other non-root cgroups start out as "member".

-	When set to be a partition root, the current cgroup is the root of a new partition or scheduling domain that comprises itself and all its descendants except those that are separate partition roots themselves and their descendants.
-The root cgroup is always a partition root.
+	When set to "root", the current cgroup is the root of a new partition or scheduling domain that comprises itself and all its descendants except those that are separate partition roots themselves and their descendants.

-	There are constraints on where a partition root can be set.
-	It can only be set in a cgroup if all the following conditions are true.

-	1) The "cpuset.cpus" is not empty and the list of CPUs are exclusive, i.e. they are not shared by any of its siblings.
-	2) The parent cgroup is a partition root.
-	3) The "cpuset.cpus" is also a proper subset of the parent's "cpuset.cpus.effective".
-	4) There is no child cgroups with cpuset enabled.
-This is for eliminating corner cases that have to be handled if such a condition is allowed.

-	Setting it to partition root will take the CPUs away from the effective CPUs of the parent cgroup.
-Once it is set, this file cannot be reverted back to "member" if there are any child cgroups with cpuset enabled.

-	A parent partition cannot distribute all its CPUs to its child partitions.
-There must be at least one cpu left in the parent partition.

-	Once becoming a partition root, changes to "cpuset.cpus" is generally allowed as long as the first condition above is true, the change will not take away all the CPUs from the parent partition and the new "cpuset.cpus" value is a superset of its children's "cpuset.cpus" values.
+	The value shown in "cpuset.cpus.effective" of a partition root is the CPUs that the parent partition root can dedicate to the new partition root.
+They are subtracted from "cpuset.cpus.effective" of the parent and may be different from "cpuset.cpus"

+	When set to "isolated", the CPUs in that partition root will be in an isolated state without any load balancing from the scheduler.
+Tasks placed in such a partition with multiple CPUs should be carefully distributed and bound to each of the individual CPUs for optimal performance.

+	A partition root ("root" or "isolated") can be in one of the two possible states - valid or invalid.
+An invalid partition root is in a degraded state where some state information are retained, but behaves more like a "member".

-	Sometimes, external factors like changes to ancestors' "cpuset.cpus" or cpu hotplug can cause the state of the partition root to change.
-On read, the "cpuset.sched.partition" file can show the following values.
+	On read, the "cpuset.cpus.partition" file can show the following values.

-	  ==============	==============================
+	  ======================	==============================
 	  "member"			Non-root member of a partition
 	  "root"			Partition root
+	  "isolated"			Partition root without load balancing
-	  "root invalid"	Invalid partition root
+	  "root invalid (<reason>)"	Invalid partition root
+	  "isolated invalid (<reason>)"	Invalid isolated partition root
-	  ==============	==============================
+	  ======================	==============================

-	It is a partition root if the first 2 partition root conditions above are true and at least one CPU from "cpuset.cpus" is granted by the parent cgroup.

-	A partition root can become invalid if none of CPUs requested in "cpuset.cpus" can be granted by the parent cgroup or the parent cgroup is no longer a partition root itself.
-In this case, it is not a real partition even though the restriction of the first partition root condition above will still apply.
-	The cpu affinity of all the tasks in the cgroup will then be associated with CPUs in the nearest ancestor partition.
+	In the case of an invalid partition root, a descriptive string on why the partition is invalid is included within parentheses.

+	Almost all possible state transitions among "member", valid and invalid partition roots are allowed except from "member" to invalid partition root.

+	Before the "member" to partition root transition can happen, the following conditions must be met or the transition will not be allowed.

+	1) The "cpuset.cpus" is non-empty and exclusive, i.e. they are not shared by any of its siblings.
+	2) The parent cgroup is a valid partition root.
+	3) The "cpuset.cpus" must contain at least one of the CPUs from parent's "cpuset.cpus", i.e. they overlap.
+	4) There is no child cgroups with cpuset enabled.
+This avoids cpu migrations of multiple cgroups simultaneously which can be problematic.

+	Once becoming a partition root, the only rule restricting changes made to "cpuset.cpus" is the exclusivity rule where none of the siblings of a partition root can share CPUs with it.

+	External events like hotplug or inappropriate changes to "cpuset.cpus" can cause a valid partition root to become invalid.
+	Besides the exclusivity rule listed above, the other conditions required to maintain the validity of a partition root are as follows:

+	1) The parent cgroup is a valid partition root.
+	2) If "cpuset.cpus.effective" is empty, the partition must have no task associated with it.
+Otherwise, the partition becomes invalid and "cpuset.cpus.effective" will fall back to that of the nearest non-empty ancestor.

+	A corollary of a valid partition root is that "cpuset.cpus.effective" is always a subset of "cpuset.cpus".
+	Note that a task cannot be moved to a cgroup with empty "cpuset.cpus.effective".

+	A valid non-root parent partition may distribute out all its CPUs to its child partitions when there is no task associated with it.

-	An invalid partition root can be transitioned back to a real partition root if at least one of the requested CPUs can now be granted by its parent.
-In this case, the cpu affinity of all the tasks in the formerly invalid partition will be associated to the CPUs of the newly formed partition.
+	An invalid partition root will be reverted back to a valid one if none of the validity constraints of a valid partition root are violated due to hotplug events or proper changes to "cpuset.cpus" files.

-	Changing the partition state of an invalid partition root to "member" is always allowed even if child cpusets are present.
+	Changing a partition root (valid or invalid) to "member" is always allowed.
+If there are child partition roots underneath it, they will become invalid and unrecoverable.
+So care must be taken to double check for this condition before disabling a partition root.

+	Poll and inotify events are triggered whenever the state of "cpuset.cpus.partition" changes.
+That includes changes caused
+	by write to "cpuset.cpus.partition", cpu hotplug or other changes that modify the validity status of the partition.
+	This will allow user space agents to monitor unexpected changes to "cpuset.cpus.partition" without the need to do continuous polling.

 Device controller